 Data Science (M.S.)

-The University of Connecticut offers a Master of Science in Data Science through The Graduate School with the participation of the College of Agriculture, Health, and Natural Resources, the College of Liberal Arts and Sciences, the School of Business, the School of Engineering, and the Neag School of Education.
+The University of Connecticut offers a Master of Science in Data Science through The Graduate School with the participation of the College of Agriculture, Health, and Natural Resources, the College of Liberal Arts and Sciences, the School of Business, the College of Engineering, and the Neag School of Education.
 The following areas of concentration are offered: Advanced Data Analysis, Bioinformatics, Biostatistics, Business Data Science, Cloud Computing, Cybersecurity, Dependent Data Analysis, Geospatial Analysis, Healthcare Analytics, Marketing Analytics, Social and Behavioral Analytics, and Talent Analytics.

 Requirements: Students must compete at least 30 credits of coursework, including core courses, a capstone course, and additional coursework in an area of concentration or approved by the Academic Director of the program.